duckdb/duckdb-web/docs/sql/functions/pattern_matching.md

 SELECT 'a%c' LIKE 'a$%c' ESCAPE '$'; -- true
 SELECT 'azc' LIKE 'a$%c' ESCAPE '$'; -- false

--- Case insensitive ILIKE with ESCAPE
+-- Case-insensitive ILIKE with ESCAPE
 SELECT 'A%c' ILIKE 'a$%c' ESCAPE '$'; -- true
 ```